 JHSC co-chair tip: At the end of every JHSC meeting, set a tentative date for the next meeting.
 Follow up with a calendar invite to the committee members and ensure you have a quorum.
 Once the meeting is scheduled, include the date in the meeting minutes.

 Before your JHSC meeting begins, you need to set the stage.
 The leader of the meeting should send all committee members the minutes from the last meeting and an agenda for the upcoming meeting.
 This provides attendees with the information they need to prepare, it will encourage them to engage with any concerns expressed, and it will allow committee members to bring thoughtful questions and ideas to the table.
-Setting the expectation that all participants should arrive to the meeting ready to go will help the meeting to be more productive and stay on track.
+Setting the expectation that all participants should arrive at the meeting ready to go will help the meeting to be more productive and stay on track.
 During the meeting, the agenda will act as a guide and reference, giving you points to come back to should the conversation begin to stray.
+The agenda helps the leader stay on track too—it’s not only the meeting participants that can go off on tangents.

 JHSC co-chair tip: Bring extra copies of the agenda to the meeting for each committee member and use the agenda to provide a clear outline of how the meeting will go.

 Transitioning from one point to the next is where many facilitators lose control or momentum.
 Transitioning can also feel jolting for participants, particularly if they’re not finished with the previous topic.
-This is why it’s always smart to check in before moving on.
-Ensure everyone is on the right page— if they’re not then to revisit their concerns at a later time.
-This also opens up space for any final remarks or ideas.
+This is why it’s always smart to check in before moving on and it will open up space for any final remarks or ideas.
 Be careful though, this can invite ramblers.
-When people are engaged and passionate about a particular topic, it’s common for them to want their voice heard.
-It’s tough to cut a person off when they’re on a tangent, especially when they’re engaged in the meeting, but sometimes it’s necessary to keep the meeting on track.
+When people are engaged and passionate about a particular topic, it’s common for them to want their voices to be heard.
+And it’s tough to cut a person off when they’re on a roll, especially when they’re engaged in the meeting, but sometimes it’s necessary to keep the meeting on track.
+Ensure everyone is on the right page before moving on—if they’re not, be sure to tell them you’ll revisit their concerns at a later time.

 JHSC co-chair tip: Speak to meeting participants who are notorious for taking the conversation off topic before the meeting.
 Ask them to set a separate meeting to discuss their concerns to reduce the likelihood that they will monopolize the health and safety meeting with their comments.

 Disruptive behavior is bound to show up at some point during a safety discussion.
+It’s important that the leader does not participate or get off-track as it sends the wrong message.
 When unproductive interruptions are dealt with early, it’s easier to control over the course of the discussion.
-Calling it out assertively the moment that it happens sets the tone for the meeting.
+Calling it out the moment that it happens sets the tone for the meeting.
 In order to get things back on track, it’s often necessary to be direct, but it’s also important to ensure you’re not being offensive.
 This will help progress the meeting without marginalizing people who didn’t strictly stick to the agenda.
+A safety discussion can be fun, it just needs to stay on topic.

-JHSC co-chair tip: Don’t be a dinosaur when it comes to leading a meeting.
-Respect the opinions and contributions of the committee members—while it’s important to stay on topic, it’s also important to remember that you’re part of a committee and everyone’s opinion matters.
+JHSC co-chair tip: Share the stage when it comes to leading a meeting.
+Respect the opinions and contributions of the committee members—it’s important to stay on topic, but it’s also important to remember that you’re part of a committee and everyone’s opinion matters.
 Reiterate the purpose of the meeting when required but make sure all committee members are being heard.

 Before ending the meeting, pose a few questions to the committee.
 The goal is to ensure all of the information has sunk in.
 By putting the ball in their court and asking committee members what they think the next steps should be, you also make them accountable for fostering positive changes.